 1987, Nov.
 1 – a Cornwall Gravel dump truck, loaded with stone, ran straight into a CP train on Boundary Road, derailing the locomotive’s back end as well as four cars.

 1988 – CN opened a new loading/unloading terminal on the north side of Marleau Avenue opposite of Glengarry Boulevard.
-It was used only for a few months before industries that used rail service had closed in the city.
-This property would later be used to unload covered hoppers until an accident forced the business and CN to move that operation to the former exchange yard that CN had with the street railway in the west end of the city, on the north side of Brookdale Avenue.
+It was used only for a few months before the industries that used the rail service had started closing in the city.
+This property would later be used to unload covered hoppers until an accident forced the business to move the operation to the former exchange yard that CN had with the street railway in the west end of the city, on the north side of Brookdale Mall.
 They also abandoned the Cornwall Spur from Lafarge Cement to east of McConnell Avenue.
 Techi-Therm, a Domtar owned company, opened next to the former Atlas Hoist Company property and a siding was put in by CN to serve it.
 C-I-L and Cornwall Chemicals was purchased by ICI.

 1990, October – Combustion Engineering closed.